junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/4jun2021_README.md

 the individual score of each player, whole group's score and winner will also be printed out. if it is a tie-breaker, it will show "Draw!".

 thats it!

+# How to operate the Never-Ending Story game?